Pathological Science #3 Experts

 Darkening, toughening, and rapid aging of the skin — what I refer to as 'nuked weenie' skin like what a weenie looks like if heated too long in a microwave oven.
 This one is greatly upsetting to the ladies in cultures who value light skin and do not want to appear to be farmers who work outdoors.
 The effect is most recognizable within a family's members all having darkened skin except the one family member who does not use a cell phone (and who also looks to be the youngest of seven in spite of being the third-oldest).
 This symptom is not yet known to be reversible.

 Skin and internal organ cancers precisely where cell phones are carried or used most often (e.g. right-rear pocket, shirt pocket, etc.).
-The odds are rather miniscule of having a cancer only where a cell phone is carried or held to the head.
+The odds are rather miniscule of having a cancer only where a cell phone is carried or held to the head, but that is precisely where many cancers are occurring.
 Known cancers are usually at the approximate 3 inch depth where the first major harmonics occur within microwave radiation.
 I myself have only witnessed several cases of cancer, so I do not know what a global average might be.

 Memory loss — whether the memory loss is caused by RF emissions or simply by cell phones being a constant negative distraction, much of the memory loss may eventually be corrected when the individual removes all wireless devices from the home and workplace.